Washington State Route 411: History

-Former Castle Rock—Vader route (1964—1991)

 Between 1964 and 1991, SR 411 was 9.46 mi longer and extended north to Vader, a city in Lewis County.
 The former route started at an intersection with PH No. 10 Road west of Castle Rock and traveled north as the West Side Highway, paralleling a railroad, the Cowlitz River and I-5, into Lewis County to end at SR 506 east of Vader.
 Between Castle Rock and Vader, six different railroads have had ownership or usage rights that paralleled the former route.
 In the 1870s the Northern Pacific Railway, built the route.
 And by 1951, it was also in use by the Union Pacific and Great Northern Railway.
 By 1968, the Chicago, Milwaukee, St. Paul and Pacific Railroad had also been given usage rights, but as of 2008, the BNSF Railway (the corporate descendant of the Northern Pacific and Great Northern Railways) uses the railroad.
 The PH No. 10 Road intersection west of Castle Rock was the busiest segment of the Castle Rock to Vader route of SR 411 in 1970, with an estimated daily average of 2,350 motorists.
 The intersection was also the busiest segment in 1991, with an estimated daily average of 4,150 motorists.

+In 1991, the highway was extended south to SR 432 in Longview, the older section becoming SR 411 Spur, and shortened north into Castle Rock and ending at Interstate 5 (I-5) and SR 504.

+The state legislature renamed the section of SR 411 in unincorporated Cowlitz County to the Cowlitz County Deputy Sheriff Justin DeRosier Memorial Highway in 2023.